-Palaeoclimatic experiments with ESMs can be useful for assessing the models' ability to account for slow feedbacks and for constraining sensitivity of models to forcings in general.
+Palaeoclimatic experiments with ESMs can be useful for assessing the models' ability to account for slow feedbacks and for constraining the sensitivity of models to forcings in general.
 The general concept is to expose ESMs to reconstructed anomalies in forcing, to diagnose the models' response, and to compare the model results with palaeoclimatic observations.
-Model forcings for respective experiments are taken from orbital parameter variations of the Earth (eccentricity, axial tilt, precession; Berger and Loutre (1991)), solar activity indices, volcanic eruption records, and different ice sheet topographies.
-Typical test events for simulations with ESMs include the last glacial maximum (LGM, 21 kyr BP, important for quantifying the positive carbon cycle climate feedback) (Braconnot et al., 2007a; Braconnot et al., 2007b; Frank et al., 2010; Schmidt et al., 2014) and the last 1000 years including the Maunder minimum (300 yr BP, "little ice age" mechanisms) (Ottera et al., 2010; Zorita et al., 2005).
-Observational data used in comparison with ESM results are based on the marine and terrestrial palaeoclimate record (such as stable carbon and oxygen isotopes from sediment core analysis, pollen analysis, bore hole temperatures etc.; see, e.g. Bradley (1999)), Model forcings for respective experiments are taken from orbital parameter variations of the Earth (eccentricity, axial tilt, precession; Berger and Loutre (1991)), solar activity indices, volcanic eruption records, and different ice sheet topographies.
-Typical test events for simulations with ESMs include the last glacial maximum (21 kyr BP, important for quantifying the positive carbon cycle climate feedback) (Braconnot et al., 2007a; Braconnot et al., 2007b; Frank et al., 2010; Schmidt et al., 2014) and the last 1000 years including the Maunder minimum (300 yr BP, "little ice age" mechanisms) (Ottera et al., 2010; Zorita et al., 2005).
+Model forcings for respective experiments are taken from orbital parameter variations of the Earth (eccentricity, axial tilt, precession; Berger and Loutre, 1991), solar activity indices, volcanic eruption records, and different ice sheet topographies.
+Typical test events for simulations with ESMs include the Last Glacial Maximum (LGM; 21 kyr BP, important for quantifying the positive carbon cycle climate feedback) (Braconnot et al., 2007a, b; Frank et al., 2010; Schmidt et al., 2014) and the last 1000 years including the Maunder Minimum (300 BP; Little Ice Age mechanisms) (Ottera et al., 2010; Zorita et al., 2005).
+Observational data used in comparison with ESM results are based on the marine and terrestrial palaeoclimate record (such as stable carbon and oxygen isotopes from sediment core analysis, pollen analysis, and bore hole temperatures; see, e.g., Bradley, 1999).
 Palaeoclimatic observations consist of proxies, i.e. preserved environmental characteristics that replace direct measurements of the instrumental record.
-These proxy records contain a climate signal, but embedded in a suite of other influences of non-climatic origin (Bradley, 1999).
+These proxy records contain a climate signal but embedded in a suite of other influences of non-climatic origin (Bradley, 1999).
 Specific links between proxy records and climate state variables rely on respective empirical transfer functions.
 Proxy data are therefore associated with a considerable uncertainty range.
 This deficiency is to some degree compensated for by the higher signal-to-noise ratio of the respective variations in climatic state variables during certain time intervals within the Quaternary.
 On the other hand, modified ice sheet states and sea-level positions for dates older than a few thousand years complicate ESM simulations.
 Cause-effect links for changes in specific feedback processes may thus be masked by other processes.
-We give now a few examples for useful palaeoclimatic studies to assess feedback strengths.
-Frank et al. (2010) employed climatic forcing data over the past millennium with observations from ice cores in order to constrain the carbon cycle feedback to temperature changes to the lower half of the range than inferred from projections by ESMs (Friedlingstein et al., 2006).
-A comparison of simulations with ESMs under forcing conditions for (a) the last glacial maxium and (b) the mid-Holocene provided indications for the strength of the vegetation climate feedback (inducing changes in the evapotranspiration) and the albedo feedback due to changes in snowcover and sea ice (Braconnot et al., 2007b).
-The various resulting feedback strengths can be weighted through a rigorous comparison of model results and observational palaeo-climatic data following a maxium likelihood approach.
-ESMs can also be used for simulating the various palaeo-climatic time windows as given in (PALEOSENS Project Members, 2012) in order to calibrate their sensitivities.
+We now give a few examples of useful palaeoclimatic studies to assess feedback strengths.
+Frank et al. (2010) employed climatic forcing data over the past millennium with observations from ice cores in order to constrain the carbon cycle feedback to temperature changes to the lower half of the range than that inferred from projections by ESMs (Friedlingstein et al., 2006).
+A comparison of simulations with ESMs under forcing conditions for (a) the Last Glacial Maximum and (b) the mid-Holocene provided indications of the strength of the vegetation climate feedback (inducing changes in the evapotranspiration) and the albedo feedback due to changes in snow cover and sea ice (Braconnot et al., 2007b).
+The various resulting feedback strengths can be weighted through a rigorous comparison of model results and observational palaeoclimatic data following a maximum-likelihood approach.
+ESMs can also be used for simulating the various palaeoclimatic time windows as given in PALEOSENS Project Members (2012) in order to calibrate their sensitivities.

-5.2.5 Emergent constraint approach
+5.2.5 Emergent-constraint approach